|These Questions and Answers only apply to our 3-Week Summer Courses.|

 When should I arrive and depart?

-Students must arrive on Saturday of the opening weekend.
+Students must arrive on Saturday of the opening weekend during a certain time period.
 The actual course begins on the Monday at 9:00 a.m.
-On the final weekend, students must leave on Saturday.
-Arrivals and departures on other days incur extra costs as explained in the Terms and Conditions.
+On the final weekend, students must leave on Saturday during a certain time period.
+Arrivals and departures on other days or late in the day incur extra costs as explained on our “Travelling to Clare” web page and in the Terms and Conditions.

 Which airport should I fly to?